davidfoord1/suitestrings/README.md

 <!-- badges: end -->

-This is primarily a personal learning project, though nonetheless aims to provide a comprehensive and convenient set of functions for working with strings in R. More specifically, for:
+This is primarily a personal learning project.
+It aims to provide a comprehensive and convenient set of functions for working with strings in R. More specifically, for:

 - Combining strings.
 - Cleaning and transforming strings.